-Site selection for a good soil is very important and for most purposes a soil from undisturbed deciduous woodland is best.
-Sites to avoid are those showing obvious signs of man's activity and particular care should be taken to avoid areas where fertilizers, crop sprays or other toxic chemicals may have been used.
+The soil most likely to give good results is that known as a "good garden loam", preferably slightly alkaline (the final pH of this extract should be \sim 7.1).
+Site selection for a good soil is very important; sites to avoid are those showing obvious signs of man's activity and particular care should be taken to avoid areas where fertilizers, crop sprays or other toxic chemicals may have been used.

-A rich loam with good crumb structure should be sought.
+Calcareous loam with good crumb structure should be sought.
 Stones, roots, and larger invertebrates should be removed during an initial sieving through a 1 cm mesh.
 The sieved soil should be spread to air dry or placed in a drying oven at around 50°C. When dry, the soil is sieved again through a finer mesh (2-4 mm) and stored in an airtight container away from light and heat.